-Members earn a living allowance disbursed bi-weekly in payments of $654.58 (pre-tax), health insurance, student loan forbearance on eligible loans, and an education award of up to $6,345 for education expenses or qualified student loans.
-Members receive training from the MPCA, develop green job skills, gain professional experience, network with environmental professionals, and are paired with a mentor who provides on-going guidance.
+Benefits: Members earn a living allowance disbursed every two weeks in payments of $1,027 (pre-tax), health insurance, mental health services with counseling, student loan forbearance on eligible loans, and an education award of up to $6,495 for education expenses or qualified student loans.
+Members receive training from the MPCA, develop green job skills, gain professional experience, network with environmental professionals, and are paired with a mentor who provides ongoing guidance.

 - Must be a minimum of 18 years or older.

-- Must be a U.S. Citizen, U.S. National, or a lawful permanent resident alien of the U.S.
+- Must be a U.S. Citizen, U.S. National, or a lawful permanent resident of the U.S.

-- Two year Associates degree or completion of sophomore year in a four-year college program required; preferred qualification of a four-year degree
+- Must have a two year Associates degree or completion of sophomore year in a four-year college program required; preferred qualification of a four-year degree.

-- Interest in environmental service and community work.
+- Must have a demonstrated interest in the environment and service and community work.

-- Ability to work independently and meet project deadlines.
+- Ability to work well independently and on diverse teams.

 - Positions that perform driving require a valid driver’s license and ability to pass a driving record check.
 Some positions require access to a personal vehicle for transportation.

-- All positions require the successful completion of a criminal history check.
+- All positions require the successful completion of a criminal history check, per AmeriCorps regulations.

-Please read the application guidelines before starting an application.
+You must read the Application Guidelines before starting an application.
 Applicants may indicate the focus area and region of the state where they want to serve on the application.
 Please be prepared to briefly describe an experience you have had that demonstrates your interest in environmental work on the application as well.
 You will need to upload a resume in the application system.
 Applicants are encouraged to include past volunteer experience, why community service is important to them, how service has positively impacted their community, and/or why they are interested in serving on their application materials.

 To apply for this job please visit www.pca.state.mn.us.